Table of Contents

 Simple Interest

-- Simple interest demonstrates a linear relationship, with the x-axis as $n$ (number of time periods), and the y-axis as $I$ (the interest earned).
+- Simple interest demonstrates a linear relationship, with the x-axis as

-- To draw a simple interest graph:
+(number of time periods), and the y-axis as (the interest earned). - To draw a simple interest graph:

-- Construct a table of values for $I$ and $n$ using the simple interest formula.
+- Construct a table of values for

-- Join the points to make a straight line.
+horizontal axis and vertical axis, then plot the points. - Join the points to make a straight line.

 Example